MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 Follow the interactive prompt to provide a name to the server, the server URL and user/password credentials.

 ### Edit server instances
-If you want to edit the details of a registered server instance, execute the following command and follow the interactive prompt to select the server to be edited and provide the information to be updated.
+If you want to edit the details of a registered server instance, run the following command and follow the interactive prompt to select the server to be edited and provide the information to be updated.

 ```bash
 mfpdev server edit
 ```

-To set a server as the default one execute:
+To set a server as the default one, use:

 ```bash
 mfpdev server edit <server_name> --setdefault
 ```

 ### Remove server instances
-To remove a server instance from the list of registered servers, execute the command:
+To remove a server instance from the list of registered servers, run the command:

 ```bash
 mfpdev server remove